Investor Pays $4.4 Million for New-Construction Chipotle Pad in Palmdale

 Market Context

 Palmdale and the surrounding Antelope Valley have emerged as focal points for retail developers and investors.
-Historically overshadowed by coastal and central Los Angeles submarkets, the region has benefited from a population influx driven by housing affordability.
-As single-family housing tracts expand, retail fundamentals naturally follow, creating demand for dining and service-oriented retail.
+Historically overshadowed by coastal and central Los Angeles submarkets, the region has seen growing retail demand as the trade area expands.

 Stay Ahead of the Market